Facebook iconComplete Guide to Fine-tuning Qwen2.5 VL Model - F22 Labs

 Data Preparation

-The data structure is crucial for proper training.
-We need to organize our data in a way that makes it easy to load and process both images and their corresponding text annotations.
+Data structure is where most fine-tuning attempts silently fail.
+Qwen2.5 VL expects image–text alignment to be exact, and even small mismatches between filenames, annotations, and image paths can lead to training that “runs fine” but learns nothing.
+We need to organise our data in a way that makes it easy to load and process both images and their corresponding text annotations.

 The data directory should be in the following format: